Intellectual Property Protection in Global Employment Relationships

 Copyrights

 Copyright protection demonstrates equally wide variance.
 In the U.S., the “work-for-hire” doctrine allows employers broad ownership rights over employee-created works.
 But, in France and Germany, moral rights remain with the creator and cannot be waived, meaning an employer cannot strip an employee of the right to attribution or protection against derogatory treatment of their work.
-In India, software may be protected under both copyright and patent law, new to hybrid enforcement obstacles.
+In India, software may be protected under both copyright and patent law, leading to hybrid enforcement challenges.

 Trademarks and Brands